Ramblurr/vyos-module-mft/README.md

 A module for adding the Mellanox firmware tools to your VyOS image.
 To be used with [vyos-modular](https://github.com/jack-broadway/vyos-modular)

-## Branch: Saggita

-This is the branch for building saggita (current).
-For other supported vyos versions, please check the branch list

 # Usage

 Add this to your vyos-modular config